kurierjs/kurier/README.md

 }
 ```

-Any computed properties you define will be included in the resource on any operation. **Do not** declare these computed properties in the resource's schema, as JSONAPI-TS will interpret them as columns in a table and fail due to non-existing columns.
+Any computed properties you define will be included in the resource on any operation. **Do not** declare these computed properties in the resource's schema, as Kurier will interpret them as columns in a table and fail due to non-existing columns.

 ## The `KnexProcessor` class